The burden of Fundamentality: Metaphysical ambiguities and the issue of Superdeterminism: What is Superdeterminism?

 \section{What is Superdeterminism?}

-In this section, we will briefly outline what is meant by superdeterminism in the context of discussions about Bell’s theorem.
-This topic is notably broad and often subject to significant misunderstandings in the literature~\cite{HossenfelderPalmer2020}.
-Here, we aim to provide an essential yet sufficient overview for our arguments.

-Superdeterminism refers to a certain class of local hidden-variable deterministic interpretations (or extensions \cite{adlam2023taxonomy}) of quantum mechanics, whose primary feature is the violation of the statistical independence assumption (SI)~\cite{HossenfelderPalmer2020,Andreoletti2022}.
-In practical terms, this means that the probability distribution of hidden variables $p(\lambda)$ is not independent of our choice of what to measure in that scenario.
-Specifically, if $a$ denotes our choice of measurement(s), and $\lambda$ represents the hidden variables, then:
+class of local hidden-variable deterministic interpretations (or extensions~\citep[p.5]{adlam2023taxonomy}) of quantum mechanics whose primary feature is the violation of the statistical independence assumption (SI){~{\citep{HossenfelderPalmer2020,Andreoletti2022}}.
+In practical terms, this means that the probability distribution of hidden variables $\rho(\lambda)$ is not independent of the choice of measurement.
+Specifically, if $a$ denotes the measurement choice and $\lambda$ the hidden variables:}

-Violating SI is, however, a necessary but not sufficient condition for superdeterminism.
-There are many other models ---such as those which are Future Input Dependent (FID)~\cite{Wharton2019Reformulations,Waegell2025}---which, despite violating SI, we will not define as superdeterministic\footnote{Note that others include all SI-violating models in their definition of superdeterminism (e.g., \cite{HossenfelderPalmer2020}), or use different criteria to disambiguate SI-violating models (e.g., \cite{adlam2023taxonomy,Hance2024}).
-However, given the focus of this paper, the precise criterion we use to distinguish superdeterminism from other SI-violating models matters less here than whether or not a given model is claimed to be fundamental.}.